brankowss/E-commerce-API-Scraper/README.md

 ## Overview

 This Python script demonstrates a powerful way for scraping data from the API endpoint of an e-commerce **intersport** website.
-Is particularly useful for fetching product information from the API endpoint of dynamic websites built with JavaScript. such as those predominantly using React.
-I chose as an example product information such as names, titles, subtitles, URLs, review counts, and Google Analytics brand data.
+Is particularly useful for fetching product information from the API endpoint of dynamic websites built with JavaScript such as those predominantly using React.
+I have selected a variety of columns that may be of interest, such as product details and analytics data.
 This script efficiently saves data to both a JSON file and a MongoDB database.

 ## Features